staabm/staabm.github.io/_posts/2024-01-15-phpstan-require-extends-implements.md

 - [PHP8.2 - Interface property annotation not found inside class](https://github.com/phpstan/phpstan/issues/8550)

 … and eventually became the [headlining feature of PHPStan 1.10.56](https://github.com/phpstan/phpstan/releases/tag/1.10.56).

-People using psalm might find this feature familiar as it is [already supported in psalm](https://psalm.dev/docs/annotating_code/supported_annotations/#psalm-require-extends).

-The idea is to define at interface or trait level, which requirements the usage class has to fulfill.

-The development of this feature was possible, thanks to sponsoring by a interessted party.
-In addition Ondřej Mirtes provided excellent feedback and guidance during the development.

 If you are in need of a certain feature or bugfix in PHPStan, Rector or related tooling, please [get in touch](https://staabm.github.io/2024/01/01/phpstan-customizing.html#get-in-touch).